scade-platform/swift-android-site/content/docs/getting-started/helloworld.md

 ## Develop in Xcode

 ### Create Xcode project directory
-1. Create directory **HelloWorld** that contains your Swift library
+1. Create directory **HelloWorld** that contains your Swift library.
+Lets refer to this as project directory.

 ```bash filename="Terminal"
 ./Projects % mkdir HelloWorld